cloudposse/docs/content/terraform/best-practices.md

 https://www.terraform.io/docs/backends/types/s3.html

-## Use strict enforcement of version of `terraform` cli
+## Use strict enforcement of version of `terraform` CLI

-Terraform state is incompatible between versions of cli.
+Terraform state is incompatible between versions of CLI.
 We suggest using a container to promote the use of identical tooling for all devs.

 **Pro Tip:**  Use [`geodesic`](https://github.com/cloudposse/geodesic) to manage all `terraform` interactions

-## Use `terraform` cli to set backend parameters
+## Use `terraform` CLI to set backend parameters

 Promote the reusability of a root module across accounts by avoiding hardcoded backend requirements.
-Instead, use the terraform cli to set the current context.
+Instead, use the Terraform CLI to set the current context.

 ```hcl
 terraform {